rancher/go-rancher-metadata/README.md

-# Go bindings for Rancher-metadata service
+# Go bindings for Rancher-metadata